gauravbehere/time-to-interactive/readme.md

 #### window.getPageTTI
 Contains a promise which on resolution reports the TTI value for the page.
 #### window.getReferentialTTI()
-Calling this on a event returns a promise which on resolution reports TTI for that event.
+Calling this on an event returns a promise which on resolution reports TTI for that event.
 > Referential TTI can be fired from the click event, route navigations when you render a component or an event after which you want to check how much is the time to interactive for that action

 ### Algorithm